RiccardoFoglio/Obsidian-Vault/Computer Architecture/Thread Level Parallelism.md

 The execution of multiple threads is interleaved (e.g., in a round-robin fashion, skipping any thread which is stalled at a given time).
 The CPU must be able to efficiently switch between tasks at any clock cycle.

-**Advantage**: l When an instruction is stalled, other instructions can be found in other threads, avoiding any performance loss.
+**Advantage**: When an instruction is stalled, other instructions can be found in other threads, avoiding any performance loss.

-**Disadvantage**: l Individual threads could be slowed down by the concurrent execution of other threads.
+**Disadvantage**: Individual threads could be slowed down by the concurrent execution of other threads.

 ### Coarse-grained Multithreading